 Motherboard HDMI Port Not Working?
 Try These 3 Fixes

-Most likely the HDMI port of a motherboard doesn’t work or seems to doesn’t work due to four causes.
+Most likely the HDMI port of a motherboard doesn’t work or seems to not work due to four causes.
 These are-

 No Integrated Graphics

-In case you have bought a processor that doesn’t come with integrated graphics, then none of your motherboard display outputs will work yet alone HDMI.
+If you have bought a processor that doesn’t have integrated graphics, then none of your motherboard display outputs will work yet alone HDMI.
 If you have bought a processor that doesn’t have an integrated GPU, then you need a dedicated GPU to get the display on.

 Processors from the latest-gen series from AMD or Intel will have some denominations through which you can know whether you have an integrated GPU or not.
 We have put a complete list of AMD Ryzen processors that come with iGPU and if your CPU isn’t listed in that, then you need to buy a dedicated graphics card.